cmkobel/CompareM2/docs/30 what analyses does it do.md

 ## Pseudo-rules

 There are also a few pseudo targets defined.
 For instance `fast` which runs sequence_lengths, assembly-stats and mashtree.
-There is also one named `isolate` which runs all the analyses that are relevant for clinical isolates (sequence_lengths, prokka, mlst, abricate, assembly-stats, gtdbtk, busco, checkm2, roary, snp-dists, fasttree, mashtree) as well as one named `meta` which runs the analyses that are relevant to metagenomes (aka.
-MAGs), these are sequence_lengths, prokka, gtdbtk, busco, checkm2, mashtree.
+There is also one named `isolate` which runs all the analyses that are relevant for clinical isolates (sequence_lengths, prokka, mlst, abricate, assembly-stats, gtdbtk, checkm2, roary, snp-dists, fasttree, mashtree) as well as one named `meta` which runs the analyses that are relevant to metagenomes (aka.
+MAGs), these are sequence_lengths, prokka, gtdbtk, checkm2, mashtree.

 !!! note "Hint"